The Cost of Quality

-These brand name budget faucets are a good way to get something a little better.
-They are still not as good as the original brand, but at least they still have the same warranty, and an increased odds of being able to get parts quickly.
+These brand-name budget faucets are a good way to get something a little better.
+They are still not as good as the original brand, but at least they still have the same warranty and increased odds of being able to get parts quickly.

-These mid range options have more brass, they feel better when you operate them, are more reliable, and will last longer then the entry level faucets.
+These mid-range options have more brass, they feel better when you operate them, are more reliable, and will last longer than the entry-level faucets.

 $$-$$$ Middle to High Price Options

-After this we start to get into European brands.
+After this, we start to get into European brands.
 These are often a bit more money, but they are excellent faucets.
-They usually are very solid brass, and feel amazing.
-They operate silky smooth, and look fantastic.
-They are not cheap, and the parts often have to be ordered, but they feel like great quality, they usually last well, and they look great.
+They usually are very solid brass and feel amazing.
+They operate silky smooth and look fantastic.
+They are not cheap, and the parts often have to be ordered, but they feel of great quality, they usually last well, and they look great.